TajbakhshLab/DriverRegulators/README.md

 3-Using the DriverRegulators code to generate a table of nodes and edges

-4-Using a program like Gephi to visualize the network
+4-Using a program such as Gephi to visualize the network